dy-chi/SQL-FinalProject-LHL/README.md

 --Improvement in Sales Over the Weekend: Examined whether there was an improvement in sales revenue over the weekend compared to weekdays.
 The data showed that there was a modest increase in sales revenue on weekdays compared to weekends.

 ## Challenges
-I found the documentation process difficult as in pressing forward and answering questions, I would notice something i missed in the cleaning step and have to return to that process.
-It was also intimi
+I found the documentation process difficult.
+In pressing forward and answering questions, I would notice something I missed in the cleaning step and have to return to that process.
+Keeping assumptions about the data straight, and keeping what transformations I have done in front of mind.

 ## Future Goals
-(what would you do if you had more time?)
+-Look into creating a new id called productsaleid. that only included information of a productsku when it sold, for what price etc, what time etc. This would be seperate from the transactionid which would include information on the total sale.
+-Look into if there is a way to link productsku with the analytics csv
+- Investigate further what channel referral means exactly